annefou/jupyter_dashboards/_episodes/03-interactive.md

 > ## Embedding Widgets in HTML Web Pages
->  The notebook interface provides a context menu for generating an HTML snippet that can be embedded into any static web page:
+>  The notebook interface provides a context menu for generating an HTML snippet that can be embedded into any static web page (Click on "Embed Widgets"):
 >  <img src="../images/embed_widgets.png" style="width: 800px;"/>
+>
 > *Source: [ipywidgets and jupyter-js-widgets documentation](http://minrk-ipywidgets.readthedocs.io/en/latest/embedding.html#embedding-widgets-in-html-web-pages)*
 {: .callout}

 # Create interactive timeseries (2D-plot)

-Laura now wish to plot timeseries for different variables (such as temperature, wind speed) for a given Weather Station.
+Laura wish to plot timeseries for different variables (such as temperature, wind speed) for a given Weather Station.

 Let's for instance retrieve `air_temperature` from `FINSEVATN` ('SN25830') from the 1st of April 2017 to the 1st of April 2018: